libretro/libretro-database/README.md

 ### Fields Specified in Game Information Databases

 Database entries generally at minimum specify 1) a game's name, i.e. the display name that RetroArch will assign in playlists and 2) [key field](#key-field) data for matching.
 Further metadata for each game is often sourced from multiple databases.
-Databases often contain checksum/hashes for informational completeness even in cases where the [key field](#key-field) for matching is the game's internal serial number.
+Databases often contain checksum/hashes for informational completeness even in cases where the [key field](#key-field) for matching is the game's internal serial number rather than checksum.

 Example of database entry within [`metadat/no-intro/Atari - 2600.dat`](https://github.com/libretro/libretro-database/blob/master/metadat/no-intro/Atari%20-%202600.dat) for the European region version of _Asteroids_:
 ```